bcoltonknight/crawler/README.md

+# Crawler

-# A basic web crawler made as a personal project.
+### A basic web crawler made as a personal project.
 Uses async workers to crawl through urls and add them to a sqlite db.